jasminekchahal/AIPolicyAnalysis/README.md

-# National AI Competitiveness: A Data-Driven Policy Analysis
+# National AI Competitiveness: A Quantitative Policy Analysis

 This repository contains a quantitative evaluation of global AI competitiveness, integrating data from the **Stanford AI Index** and the **Tortoise Global AI Index**.
 The project focuses on identifying the structural drivers of AI leadership to provide evidence-based policy recommendations for the Canadian innovation ecosystem.